Stephen Anderson’s project to position Decolonial Food as a differential competitive tourist element in Valencia

-DECOLONIAL FOOD, THE DIFFERENTIAL ELEMENT IN STEVE ANDERSON’S PROJECT FOR FOOD TOURISM
+- DECOLONIAL FOOD, THE DIFFERENTIAL ELEMENT IN STEPHEN ANDERSON’S PROJECT FOR FOOD TOURISM

 As such, its development helps to drive the primary, secondary and tertiary sector, and position Valencia among the most attractive cities for quality, healthy and sustainable local and global culinary tourism, attracting cultured cosmopolitan tourists open to the world and with high purchasing power.

 With this philosophy, Stevephen Anderson founded the Ma Khin Café restaurant in Valencia in 2014 to explore his Burmese roots, leveraging his insights into fusion food and local ingredients from Mediterranean culture.
 Following its success, in 2019 he introduced a new restaurant called Baalbec, adding to the city’s gastronomic diversity and expanding Decolonial Food with dishes from the other end of the Mediterranean.